Settlers of the Nene Valley – an exciting new project!

 Volunteers are invited to help us construct the multi-era barn, construct a Roman Mosaic floor, help with re-enactment events, such as bread making through the ages, or research particular aspects of the project’s 5,000 year period.

 Anyone who likes the idea of learning new skills, exploring their local history and making new friends should contact us on 01933 625527 or email firstname.lastname@example.org.

 Keep in touch with the project:

 on Facebook – Settlers of the Nene Valley

 on Twitter – @NeneSettlers

-Rockingham Forest Trust, which manages Stanwick Lakes, is one of eleven organisations in the Nenescape Landscape Partnership Scheme that have received funding for activities which explore the Nene Valley, its people, heritage and identity in a changing landscape.
+Rockingham Forest Trust, which manages Stanwick Lakes, is one of several organisations in the Nenescape Landscape Partnership Scheme that have received funding for activities which explore the Nene Valley, its people, heritage and identity in a changing landscape.